-The National Ski Association and the Sub-Committee for the Alpine Courses make the proposals.
-Exceptions approved are valid from date of approval until revocation.
+The National Ski Association in question and the Sub-Committee for Alpine Courses submit the proposals.
+If exemptions are granted the exemption is valid from date of approval until revoked.

 650.2 Request

 The request for the homologation of a course is to be directed to the Sub-Committee for Alpine Courses through the appropriate National Ski Association.